woof-software/compound-multiplier/README.md

 ### Leverage Reduction Flow

-The `CometMultiplierAdapter` contract can also reduce or close leveraged positions:
+The `CometMultiplier` contract can also reduce or close leveraged positions:

 ```
 ┌─────────────────────────────────────────────────────────────────────────────┐